 HOUSTON -- An error by Miguel Tejada in the 11th inning made former Nationals reliever Joel Hanrahan a winner Thursday night as Washington beat the Houston Astros 11-10 in the completion of a suspended game.

-• Washington won the game after it was suspended on May 5.
-The game resumed with one out in the bottom of the 11th inning with a runner on first.
+The game resumed with one out in the bottom of the 11th with a Washington runner on first base.

 Josh Willingham singled before Josh Bard grounded into a force out to second.
 It looked like Tejada, covering second base, would easily get Bard out at first for the double play, but he instead threw it far over Lance Berkman's head, allowing Morgan to score for the win.

 It took just 7 minutes for the last-place Nationals to grab the win.

 Houston reliever LaTroy Hawkins, who took the loss, would have been 0-1 if he lost on May 5.
 He's now 1-3.